Driving the 2018 Chevrolet Corvette Grand Sport Carbon 65 Edition

 Impressions of the look

-The Corvette Grand Sport (GS) is in the middle of the Corvette model line up, above the Stingray and below the Z06.
-This car is no middle of the road machine though.
+The Corvette Grand Sport (GS) is in the middle of the Corvette model line up, above the Stingray, and below the Z06.
+This car is no middle-of-the-road machine though.
 It has that iconic sports car look.
 The styling is just beautiful.
 It could be parked up with a cover over it and still look fast.
 I’ve always been a sucker for sports cars in white, and this one looks like it is an ‘off-white’ or a matt white color.
 According to Chevrolet though it’s gray, Ceramic Matrix Gray to be precise, which is the limited edition color included in the Carbon 65 edition package.
-I like it, it gives it more of a race car feel as opposed to a gleaming pearlescent paint on road cars.
+I like it, it gives it more of a race car feel as opposed to a gleaming pearlescent paint on other cars.

 On top of the regular Corvette, the Carbon 65 package offers, even more, trim to give it that race car look.
 Graphic decals on the fenders and doors, black wheels, and blue painted brake calipers.
 Carbon-fiber spoiler and quarter intake ducts (coupe only) also added.
 Carbon Flash badges and exterior mirrors along with a black suede interior really take this styling up a notch.
 Wait for it though, the best part is…

 The steering wheel is about as good as gets before being a Formula 1 steering wheel.
 Some of you may know I kind of have a thing for steering wheels.
 Ultimately it’s what connects you to the car.
 Can’t say I’ve ever actually held an F1 steering wheel but I’ve seen on tv, does that count?
 The Carbon 65 edition steering wheel is perfect.
 It has carbon-fiber grips on the top and the bottom making it easier to catch along with suede on the sides.
 The perfect combination of two materials making it very grippy.
 The shape and size are also great making it comfortable even for little people like me.